-- 4.130 Each research degree or doctoral candidate shall be examined by at least two, but normally not more than three, examiners (subject to the requirements of Regulations 4.137-4.138 and 4.160) of whom at least one shall be an external examiner.
-Recognised Teachers of the University (RTUs) may not be appointed as external examiners. - 4.131 An internal examiner shall not be any member of the candidate's approved supervisory team and shall not be the candidate's Internal Assessor (see Regulation 4.72 The internal examiner should be a member of staff or a Recognised Teacher of the University and experienced in examination of research degrees. - 4.132 Where the candidate to be examined and the internal examiner are members of the permanent staff of this University, a second external examiner should be appointed.
-Any person who is employed by the University on a short fixed term contract, such as a research assistant, shall be exempt from the requirement that a second external examiner be appointed. - 4.133 The examination team should be selected to ensure that the whole breadth of experience, knowledge and skills required is represented, in relation to practice-based studies, at least one of the examining team must have the capacity to examine creative outputs.
+- 4.125 Each research degree or doctoral candidate shall be examined by at least two, but normally not more than three, examiners (subject to the requirements of Regulations 4.137-4.138 and 4.160) of whom at least one shall be an external examiner.
+Recognised Teachers (RTUs) and Recognised Supervisors (RSUs) of the University may not be appointed as external examiners. - 4.126 An internal examiner shall not be any member of the candidate's approved supervisory team and shall not be the candidate's Internal Assessor (see Regulation 4.72).
+The internal examiner must be a member of staff or a Recognised Supervisor of the University and experienced in examination of research degrees. - 4.127 Where the candidate to be examined and the internal examiner are members of the permanent staff of this University, a second external examiner should be appointed.
+Any person who is employed by the University on a short fixed term contract, such as a research assistant, shall be exempt from the requirement that a second external examiner be appointed.

+4.128 The examination team should be selected to ensure that the whole breadth of experience, knowledge and skills required is represented.
+In relation to practice-based studies, at least one of the examining team must demonstrate a track record of examining such studies.